Privacy & Data Protection Policy

 Please note that some of these rights are not absolute and may be limited by my legal and professional obligations (for example, the obligation to retain clinical records).
 I will always explain if and why a right cannot be fully exercised.

 To exercise any of your rights, please contact me in writing using the details in Section 2.
+Before responding to certain requests, I may need to verify your identity to protect your personal information.
 I will respond within one calendar month of receiving your request.

 12. Complaints

-If you are unhappy with how I have handled your personal data, please contact me in the first instance so I can try to resolve your concern.
+If you have concerns about how I have handled your personal data, please contact me in the first instance using the details provided in Section 2.
+I will acknowledge your complaint within 7 days, investigate the matter fairly and promptly, and aim to resolve it within 28 days.

-If you remain dissatisfied, you have the right to lodge a complaint with the Information Commissioner's Office (ICO), the UK supervisory authority for data protection:
+If you are not satisfied with my response, you have the right to make a complaint to the Information Commissioner's Office (ICO) at any time.
+The ICO is the UK's independent authority for data protection and privacy rights.

 13. Consent and Withdrawal of Consent